 I love adding natural elements to my decor during the holiday season!
-Dried orange garlands add a touch of natural Scandinavian style and a fun pop of colour.
+Dried orange garlands add a touch of Scandinavian style and a fun pop of colour.
 They also make your house smell like citrus and only cost a few dollars to make!
 Here is a simple tutorial on how to make a dried orange garland.

 Line cookie sheets with parchment paper.

-(I set out three cookies sheets as I wanted to make enough orange slices to create a garland as well as hang extra slices on Christmas trees around the house).
+I set out three cookies sheets as I wanted to make enough orange slices to create a long garland as well as hang extra slices on Christmas trees around the house.